davidrtlake/PatternAnalysis-2023/recognition/Siamese_45330212/README.md

 ### Data Splits
 The total dataset is divided into 70% training and 30% testing sets.
 This training set is then split into 80% used for training and 20% used for validation.
 This split ensures that the model is trained on a diverse set of data and generalizes well to unseen data.
+Each of these data splits is grouped by individual patients and of the same slice of the patient's brain.
+This is to ensure that the Siamese network works to find the differences between AD and NC brains, instead of simply finding the difference between two slices of the brain.

 ## Code Comments
 For detailed comments, please refer to the inline comments within the code.